rxliuli/joplin-utils/packages/website/docs/en-US/joplin-search-integration/index.md

 - Searx
 - MetaGer

-## Frequently Asked Questions
+## FAQ

-### What does token/port refer to, and where can I find it?
+### What are token/port, and where can I find them?

-Generally, it can be seen in **Tools > Options > Web Clipper**
+They can generally be found in **Tools > Options > Web Clipper**.

 ![joplin web clipper](https://img.rxliuli.com/20210316092547.png)

-### There are no search results in the Brave browser
+### No search results in Brave browser

-In practice, Brave will by default block resources from other domains, so just turn it off on the Google search site.
+Brave typically blocks resources from other domains by default, so just disable it on the Google search site.

 ![joplin web clipper](https://img.rxliuli.com/20210320142144.png)

-### Cannot read or modify data on this site
+### Cannot read or modify data on this website

-Sometimes after installing the plugin and making the correct configuration, there is no effect.
-Viewing the plugin appears gray, indicating that it cannot read or change the data on this site.

-In this case, you need to manually configure it to allow.
+Sometimes after installing the plugin and configuring it, it might not take effect.
+If the plugin appears gray and indicates that it cannot read or modify data on this website, you need to manually configure it to allow access.

 ![error](/images/read-and-change-data-error.jpg)